Hell in Christianity: Christian Universalism

+Traditional theology clarifies omnipotence or omni-benevolence to resolve the contradiction.
+Calvinism resolves it by positing a doctrine of limited atonement, which claims that God's love is restricted.
+Only a select number of people are elected to be saved, which includes redemption and purification.
+This demonstrates a special love, and most people (the 'eternally reprobate' or non-elect) are given only common grace and tolerance.
+This bifurcation of grace intends to retain a doctrine of God's omnibenevolence and a doctrine of hell.
+In comparison, Arminianism resolves the contradiction by rejecting divine omnipotence with respect to human will.
+This is commonly referred to as synergism.
+It posits that human beings have an inviolable free will, which allows the choice of accepting or rejecting God's grace.
+Universalists disagree with the third claim, and argue that all people receive salvation.

+Gnosticism

+Multiple gnostic Christians, such as the Cathars, interpreted hell as a metaphor for this flawed, material world in which human souls have become entrapped.
+Later writers influenced by the gnostic worldview, such as Milton and Blake, interpreted it differently.
+In The Marriage of Heaven and Hell, William Blake is read by certain scholars as implying that hell is similar to heaven, or even preferable to it in terms of being a state in which creative impulses are allowed free rein outside the domination of society, which prefers the limitations of heaven.

 Jehovah's Witnesses

 Jehovah's Witnesses do not believe in an immortal soul that survives after physical death.
 They believe the Bible presents "hell", as translated from "Sheol" and "Hades", to be the common grave for both the good and the bad.
 They reject the idea of a place of literal eternal pain or torment as being inconsistent with God's love and justice.
 They define "Gehenna" as eternal destruction or the "second death", which is reserved for those with no opportunity of a resurrection such as those who will be destroyed at Armageddon.
 Jehovah's Witnesses believe that others who have died before Armageddon will be resurrected bodily on earth and then judged during the 1,000-year rule of Christ; the judgement will be based on their obedience to God's laws after their resurrection.

 The Christadelphian view is broadly similar to the Jehovah's Witness view, except for the fact that it teaches the belief that the resurrected will be judged for how they lived their lives before the resurrection.